openedx/edx-toggles/docs/how_to/create_toggles_report_for_devstack_or_sandbox.rst

             - lms_waffle.json
             - discovery_waffle.json

-When creating report for just one environments
+When creating report for just one environment
 ++++++++++++++++++++++++++++++++++++++++++++++

 For this use case, you can either follow directory structure listed above or: